 If Hunter were here today, I would tell him how great of a person and friend he was (even though he would look at me funny and make a joke out of it) and tell him how much I miss him.
 He truly was one of a kind and I still haven't found anyone who makes me laugh the way he did.
 This scholarship is a great way to remember Hunter and to educate young people on the serious dangers of reckless/inexperienced driving.”Hannah Lancaster

-“I'm Michael Ferguson, now a junior at Radford University.
-I first met Hunter in my 7th grade home room class, he came in a week or so late that year, and his dad brought him in with a broken arm.
+“I'm Michael Ferguson and I first met Hunter in my 7th grade home room class, he came in a week or so late that year, and his dad brought him in with a broken arm.
 I didn't start talking or hanging out with him till the middle of the year, and from then on we hung out every weekend till his death.
 He was one of my best friends, and he truly was a brother to me and was part of my family; as I felt like I was part of his.
 I still think about him daily, and always see a part of him in everyone of my friends today.
 His sarcastic sense of humor is something I gained from him, and i'll never forget the way he put his heart and soul into being the best friend he could possibly be.
 If he were alive today, there is no doubt in my mind that we would still be best friends.
 I'm not sure exactly what I would tell him because there's so much that he's missed and it really pains me that we never got to experience the last four plus years together.
 He would have been successful in whatever he wanted; he had that certain no quit, and never take anything for-granted approach to life that was contagious.

 I miss him dearly.”Michael Ferguson

 “My name is Trevor Mills and I first met Hunter during my freshman year at high school.
 Hunter was simply the cool guy.